Ken Kristensen: Television

 In addition to being a writer-producer on Shantaram (Apple TV+/Paramount), The Continental: From the World of John Wick (John Wick spinoff from Peacock/Lionsgate), Echo (Disney+/Marvel), Spidey and His Amazing Friends (Disney Jr/Marvel), The Punisher (Netflix/Marvel) and Happy!
-(SyFy), Ken served as Producer on four seasons of Jail (Spike), two seasons of Inside American Jail (TruTV), and the TV special Road Warriors (Spike).
+(SyFy), Kristensen served as producer on four seasons of Jail (Spike), two seasons of Inside American Jail (TruTV), and the TV special Road Warriors (Spike).
 He has also written and produced pilots for HBO, FX, A&E, Discovery Channel, Paramount Network, and Pivot TV.